Best Dive Sites in Pemba Island

 The Edge

 The Edge is a prominent wall dive in northwestern Pemba Island, where the seabed dramatically drops into the depths of the Pemba Channel.
 Expect a steep descent from 30 to depths exceeding 50 meters and strong currents.
-The upper reef is a vibrant spectacle with towering giant barrel sponges and spiral corals reaching up to two meters.
+The upper reef is a vibrant spectacle featuring towering giant barrel sponges, spiral corals, and large gorgonian sea fans reaching up to two meters.
 Divers may have the opportunity to encounter big fish, such as Napoleon wrasse, white-tip reef sharks, and other pelagic species.
 Recommended for experienced divers with deep diving certifications only.

 Pole Pole Mountain